 As a painter myself, I have been watching your work for a few years and have been burning to ask you this question, How the hell do you get such accurate patterns in the paint?

 Well, most of the pattern work is hand cut using transparent vinyl masking tape.
 However, that’s mainly just for the simple geometric patterns, and I’m certain you’re specifically asking about the intricate halftone patterns, haha.
 For those, I use a digital vinyl cutter to create the very precise stencil.
+Vinyl cutters are a really useful tool for artists.
+You can learn more about some of the different types by checking out this guide to vinyl cutters on freshlypickedblog.com.
 With that said, even though I’m not hand painting thousands of tiny dots, I still have to remove the thousands of tiny dots to create the negative space for the stencil to work.
 The machine just makes the cuts.
 So yeah, that’s an excruciating process.

 Where can people catch your next upcoming show/mural?